leomurillo/leomurillo.github.io/index.md

 - [Draw a Smile prototype](/Smile2.html)
 - [Some vibe-coding prototypes](/continuous-rating-demo.html)

+### SRT Player

+Takes an SRT file to play it smoothly on your browser.
+All local javscript.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for